dptech-corp/dflow/README.md

     - `step.outputs.artifacts`: a dictionary of output artifacts

 ####  3.1.2. <a name='Uploaddownloadartifact'></a> Upload/download artifact
-Dflow offers tools for uploading files to Minio and downloading files from Minio (default object storage in the quick start).
-User can upload a list of files or directories and get an artifact object, which can be used as argument of a step
+Dflow offers tools for uploading files to the artifact repository and downloading files from it (default artifact repository is Minio set up in the quick start).
+User can upload a file/directory, a list of files/directories or a dictionary of files/directories and get an artifact object, which can be used as argument of a step
 ```python
 artifact = upload_artifact([path1, path2])
 step = Step(